FurkanYilmaz42/Netflix-clone/README.md

 - Displays information about the **devices it supports**, including whether it works **offline** or not.
 - There is a special **profile for children**, ensuring a unique experience for younger users.
 - The project ends with a section that provides answers to **Frequently Asked Questions (FAQs)**.
+- **Responsive** design ensures it works well on all screen sizes and devices.